 These options are all valid feelings and may vary from day to day.
 Give your kids a chance to let you know when they need some extra help with this daily social emotional activity.

-Another social emotional learning activity within a daily journal helps students understand what different emotions look like and how to properly express different emotions.
+Another social emotional learning activity within the daily journal helps students understand what different emotions look like and how to properly express different emotions.

 The digital journal includes slides for the following emotions: